Tax Year and Accounting Method Choices Affect Your Tax Picture

 Choice of Tax Year May Be Limited

-There are a number of restrictions on the accounting period you can use for tax purposes.
+There are a number of restrictions on the accounting period (tax year) you can use for tax purposes.
 Because a sole proprietorship does not exist apart from its owners (at least in the eyes of the IRS), a sole proprietorship must use the same tax year as the owner.
 Most sole proprietors use the calendar year as their tax year, since they must continue to use the same tax year that the owner used in his or her initial individual tax return.
-(And, most of us used the calendar year for our first tax return.)
+(And, most people used the calendar year for that first tax return.)
 If you want to switch to a fiscal year, you'll need special permission from the IRS.

 A partnership or LLC must generally use the same tax year as the majority of its owners.
 An S corporation or a personal service corporation must generally use a calendar year.
 Exceptions to these general rules may be made if you can establish to the satisfaction of the IRS that you have a business purpose for using a different tax year.